The Dance Factory of Richlands

 Thelia Miller is an Onslow County Native.
 Her dance career started at the ripe age of two years old.
 She began competing and did so until ten when her home studio had closed.
 In high school, she joined the Richlands Dance Company, the musicals, and marching band/color guard.

 Her senior year for her senior project, she started a nonprofit dance program through her church.
 Since high school, she became a part of a Polynesian Dance Group and has attended Dance Masters of America training.
 Her choreography career started at a young age where she choreographed her cheer team’s competition routine.
 Blossoming from there to choreograph for the Color Guard and Richlands High School Show Choir.
-Thelia recently graduated from Campbell University majoring in Early Childhood Education.
+Thelia graduated from Campbell University majoring in Early Childhood Education and us currently a teacher in Onslow County and also choreographs for school musicals within the county.

 Dance has been a huge influence and her life and hopes to help influence others with the love, passion, and art of dance.